Meditation: These Simple Techniques Can Help You Unwind

 7 min read

-Traditionally, meditation is a practice where an individual uses a technique, like mindfulness, to help achieve a clear, calm and stable state of mind (1).
+Traditionally, meditation is a practice where an individual uses a technique (like mindfulness) to help achieve a clear, calm and stable state of mind (1).

 Meditation is generally practiced for both health or spiritual reasons, but many also utilise it as a self-help tool to help improve cognitive thought and manage stress (2).